Are my ads performing well? How are my ads performing against my peers? Is it time to optimise my campaigns? What’s a good ad benchmark?

 Which are the best benchmarks?
 What should advertisers do with them?
 How to measure success with Linkedin?

 The best benchmarks are your own historical benchmarks.
-Every ad you launch should have better metrics than the last one.
+Every Linkedin Event or Live you launch should have better performances than the last one.

 While platform benchmarks are useful for a start, always refer back to your historical data first.

 Start creating and launching your ads next.
 We’ve also compiled 141 best Linkedin ads to inspire better creatives.